Mera Peak is widely-regarded as the highest trekking peak in Nepal.

 When is the best time to trek Mera Peak?

-October and November are the peak months.
+October and November are the best times to trek Mera Peak.
+These months are peak months for trekking in Nepal.
 December and particularly January and February are mostly regarded as excessively cold.
-Trekking begins again in March and April, however conditions are usually less clear than in the other period, although it is less crowded.
+Trekking the Mera Peak begins again in March and April, which coincides with the Mt Everest climbing season.

 How much does the Mera Peak Trek cost?

-A Mera Peak climbing tour costs anywhere from $3,500-$5,000 per person depending on group size and tour operator.
-We highly recommend seeking out a quality operator – see our recommendation service below.
+A Mera Peak climbing tour costs anywhere from $3,500-$5,000 per person depending on group size and Nepal trekking agency.
+We highly recommend seeking out a quality operator.

 Are permits required for Mera Peak?

-Yes.
-A permit costs $350 for as many as four people.
+Yes, a permit is required for Mera Peak, which costs $350 for as many as four people.

 How difficult is the Mera Peak trek?